open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 - Use the behavior tree navigator to define your navigation logic for off-graph (and on-graph), and associated behavior transitions.

 ## Demo 3: Long-Duration Indoor 2D Picking with Keepout, Speed Restricted Zones
+to
 TODO this section in docs
-pickiing missions, dock to recharge between sets of jobs, repeat
+TODO time sync with chrony for external computer pickiing missions, dock to recharge between sets of jobs, repeat Assumes starting / stopping on dock for setting initial localization Dock uses QR coe

 A few important notes on the configuration:
 - We move slower in this demonstration - 0.5 m/s - due to being indoors around people for safety